Harizzvar/Harizzvar/README.md

 ## About Me

 - 🌱 **Learning Journey**: I'm actively learning Java and deepening my programming skills to build robust and scalable applications.
 - 💻 **Coding Every Day Challenge**: Committed to enhancing my problem-solving abilities, I tackle new coding challenges each day, documenting my journey, sharing my solutions and insights along the way.
+You can follow my progress and solutions on my [LeetCode profile](https://leetcode.com/u/Harizzvar/).

 ## My Projects